Factor analysis: Modern criteria

 Horn's parallel analysis (PA): A Monte-Carlo based simulation method that compares the observed eigenvalues with those obtained from uncorrelated normal variables.
 A factor or component is retained if the associated eigenvalue is bigger than the 95th percentile of the distribution of eigenvalues derived from the random data.
 PA is among the more commonly recommended rules for determining the number of components to retain, but many programs fail to include this option (a notable exception being R).
 However, Formann provided both theoretical and empirical evidence that its application might not be appropriate in many cases since its performance is considerably influenced by sample size, item discrimination, and type of correlation coefficient.

 Velicer's (1976) MAP test as described by Courtney (2013) “involves a complete principal components analysis followed by the examination of a series of matrices of partial correlations” (p.
-397 (though note that this quote does not occur in Velicer (1976) and the cited page number is outside the pages of the citation).
+397 (though this quote does not occur in Velicer (1976) and the cited page number is outside the pages of the citation).
 The squared correlation for Step “0” (see Figure 4) is the average squared off-diagonal correlation for the unpartialed correlation matrix.
 On Step 1, the first principal component and its associated items are partialed out.
 Thereafter, the average squared off-diagonal correlation for the subsequent correlation matrix is then computed for Step 1.
 On Step 2, the first two principal components are partialed out and the resultant average squared off-diagonal correlation is again computed.
 The computations are carried out for k minus one step (k representing the total number of variables in the matrix).
 Thereafter, all of the average squared correlations for each step are lined up and the step number in the analyses that resulted in the lowest average squared partial correlation determines the number of components or factors to retain.
 By this method, components are maintained as long as the variance in the correlation matrix represents systematic variance, as opposed to residual or error variance.
 Although methodologically akin to principal components analysis, the MAP technique has been shown to perform quite well in determining the number of factors to retain in multiple simulation studies.
 This procedure is made available through SPSS's user interface, as well as the psych package for the R programming language.